MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/global-withholding-tax-overview.md

 # Global withholding tax overview

 This topic provides information about global withholding tax functionality and how to set it up.
-Global withholding tax functionality is enhanced for vendor and customer transactions, so that withholding tax is calculated on item level.
+Global withholding tax functionality is enhanced for vendor and customer transactions, so that withholding tax is calculated at the item level.
 The balance in withholding tax account from purchase transactions can be settled via withholding tax payment job procedure against withholding tax settlement account.

 > [!Note]
 >